 Ports and other border locations will be required to control goods moving Great Britain and the EU.
 This means that unless your goods have a valid declaration and have received customs clearance, they will not be able to be released into circulation, and in most cases will not be able to leave the port.

-From 1 January 2022, you must also submit an “arrived” export declaration if your goods are moving through one of the border locations that uses the arrived exports process.
+Since 1 January 2022, you must also have submitted an “arrived” export declaration if your goods are moving through one of the border locations that uses the arrived exports process.

-If you do not follow the correct process from 1 January 2022, the new systems will not permit your goods to leave the country and they will be turned away as they will not hold export clearance.
+If you do not follow the correct process the systems will not permit your goods to leave the country and they will be turned away as they will not hold export clearance.

 If you use a service such as a courier or freight forwarder to move your goods, you need to check their terms and conditions about who will make the declarations, and what other information they need from you to do this.